BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-24-this-week-in-rails-the-backstory.md

 ---
 layout:    post
-title:     "This week in Rails: the backstory"
+title:     "This Week in Rails: the Backstory"
 author:    godfrey
 category:  blog
 date:      2014-04-24 09:04